jsilvam/HITL-LLM-assisted-DM/README.md

 ---

-## 📝 Phases in the Modeling Assistant
+## Phases in the Modeling Assistant

 ### **Phase 1: Initial modeling phase**
 - Select your expertise in UML class models.
 - Select one of the [two exercises](resources/Exercises_domain_modeling_assistant) to model.
+- Please work on each exercise in a new browser window.

-The bot will propose an initial model for the domain in the text description.
+The chatbot will propose an initial model for the domain in the text description.

 ### **Phase 2: Refinement modeling phase**
-The assistant will raise questions questions to refine presenting two alternatives
+The assistant will raise questions to refine presenting two alternatives

 **Example Question:**
 ```